Reconciliation of Bayes and empirical Bayes interval estimation with application to small area estimation: Simulation Study

 \subsection{Simulation results}

-\begin{enumerate} \item[(i)] \textbf{PC} -- We first report PC values of the two intervals $I_i^\text{N}$ and $I_i^{\text{YL}}$.
+\paragraph{EPC} -- We first report EPC values of the two intervals $I_i^\text{N}$ and $I_i^{\text{YL}}$.
 We use \texttt{Rstan} to define our matching prior and in each MC iteration, we draw a total of $2,000$ samples from the posterior distribution of $\theta_i$, with $500$ samples in each of four chains, after discarding a burn-in of size $500$.
+We then check the percentage of such samples falling inside each EBCI, which gives the posterior coverage (PC).
+To calculate the EPC, keeping $(\beta, A)$ as fixed, we generate $100$ independent $(\theta,y)$ values, where for each dataset we perform the posterior sample draw and PC calculation for $M$ MC iterations.
+Finally, averaging over $100$ independent datasets and $200$ MC iterations in each dataset, we get the EPC.

-We then check the percentage of such samples falling inside each EBCI and report this as PC for each iteration.
-Finally, we provide average PC from all $M$ iterations.
-In the first block of Table \ref{tab: 11}, we provide PC for five groups G1 - G5, averaged over the unique $D_i$'s in each group.
-For the simulation settings S11 and S12, we report PC of both EBCIs and that of $I_i^{\text{YL}}$ only for S21 and S22.
-We observe that robustness in PC is already achieved for $m=15$ and there is little improvement for $m=30$.
-As a result, we only report PC for $m=15$ in the first block of Table \ref{tab: 11} and those for $m=30$ are deferred to the Appendix \ref{appC}.
-For the balanced cases S31, S32 and S33, since there is no group structure in the $D_i$'s, we provide a single value in each setting, averaged over all 15 areas.
-These are given in the first row of Table \ref{tab: 12}.
-We see that in both unbalanced and balanced cases, reported in Tables \ref{tab: 11} and \ref{tab: 12}, PC of both $I_i^\text{N}$ and $I_i^{\text{YL}}$ are all close to $95\%$.
-This corroborates with our theoretical finding that under the chosen matching prior, both EBCIs can be characterized as approximate credible intervals with posterior coverage close to the nominal value.
+In Table \ref{tab: 11}, we provide EPC for five groups G1 - G5, averaged over the unique $D_i$'s in each group for $m=15$ areas.
+For the simulation settings S11 and S12, we report EPC of both EBCIs for $\alpha = \{0.05, 0.1\}$.
+In Table \ref{tab4}, EPC value for same setups are provided for $m=30$.
+We observe that robustness in EPC is achieved for $m=15$ with improvement for $m=30$, specially noticeable in EPC for $I_i^{YL}$ in G5 for S12 (where $D_i$'s are maximum).
+For the balanced cases S21 and S22, since there is no group structure in the $D_i$'s, we provide a single value in each setting, averaged over all areas.
+These are given in Table \ref{tab: 12} for $m=15$ and Table \ref{tab5} for $m=30$.
+We observe that in case of both S21 and S22 as the $D/A$ ratio increases, for example in the case of $D=2$ and $A=1$ in S21 and $D=4$ and $A=2$ in S22, the EPC values show under-coverage, especially for $I_i^{\text{YL}}$.
+Finally, we conclude that in both unbalanced and balanced cases, reported in Tables \ref{tab: 11} to \ref{tab5}, EPC of both $I_i^\text{N}$ and $I_i^{\text{YL}}$ are close to nominal levels, for appropriate ratio of $A$ and $D$.
+This corroborates with our theoretical finding that under the chosen matching prior, both EBCIs can be characterized as approximate credible intervals with expected posterior coverage close to the nominal value.